 There’s nothing like microfiber for cleaning just about any surface in and about the house.
 If you’ve never used a microfiber cloth, you’re going to be amazed by how fast and efficiently you can clean.
 But there are a few tips and tricks for the best success.

 Housecleaning and car washing—they’re chores that most of us love to hate.
 Who would have thought there could ever be a better way to scrub things clean than using good old soap and water plus an old, ratty cotton cloth?

 Microfiber cloths get things looking far cleaner in a lot less time.
 Especially windows, mirrors, and stainless steel.
 And drying dishes.
-It’s not magic—it’s science.
+It’s not really magic—it’s science.

 Microfibers, made of polyester and polyamide, are able to attach themselves to even the smallest, most microscopic dirt particles—ones that normal cloth fibers (gigantic in comparison) rudely brush past.
-If these forces were visible, you’d be able to see that there are “adhesive” forces creating a strong attraction between those teeny tiny fibers and dirt.
+If these forces were visible, you’d be able to see that there’s a kind of “adhesive” attraction between those teeny tiny fibers and dirt.
 And even though you cannot see the microfibers, you can feel them.

-For household dusting, use a microfiber cloth dry as you would a traditional dusting rag.
-But look how differently it works A regular rag moves dust from one spot to another.
+For household dusting, use a microfiber cloth as you would a traditional dusting rag.
+But look how differently it works.
+A regular rag moves dust from one spot to another.
 But a microfiber cloth?
 It acts like a magnet.
 You have to see this.

 Use a damp microfiber cloth to clean virtually any hard surface.
 Try it on your bathroom and kitchen surfaces and you’ll be amazed at the results.

 If you’re dealing with a fairly dirty situation, follow this two-step practice: Use a regular cloth and soapy water or your favorite all-purpose cleaner to wash all the dirt off first.
 Rinse.
 Now, polish over it with your damp microfiber cloth.